 What began as a collection of tombstones in the front yard of 313 Clinton Avenue in 1994, evolved into a free live show for all ages that ran continuous performances throughout Halloween evening.
-(Don’t worry, the tombstones are still there!)

-Each year, the elaborate show draws an attendance of more than 5,000 neighbors, visitors, and trick-or-treaters (the show coincides with the Society for Clinton Hill’s Annual Halloween Walk), and is made possible by the collaborative efforts of a dedicated and talented group of volunteers.
-Professional actors, writers, producers, designers, and artists from around Clinton Hill and Fort Greene pool their skills and give up their weekends to make each year’s show better than the last.
-All for the love of their community and the Halloween spirit.
+Over time, the elaborate show drew an attendance of more than 5,000 neighbors, visitors, and trick-or-treaters (the show coincided with the Society for Clinton Hill’s Annual Halloween Walk), and was made possible by the collaborative efforts of a dedicated and talented group of volunteers.

-Halloween 313 Theatrical is a self-funded, not-for-profit community group that depends on individual or group donations, donations in exchange for t-shirts, and a partnership with the Society for Clinton Hill for all operating costs.
+Halloween 313 Theatrical was a self-funded, not-for-profit community group that depended on individual or group donations, as well as its partnership with the Society for Clinton Hill, for all operating costs.

 About the Gang

 Janna Kennedy-Hyten (the Halloween Lady)

 is an artist and accessories designer by trade and the fearless, obsessive ringleader behind Halloween 313.
 She is also the proprietor of the Chat Noir parlor sales.
 In addition to coordinating the yearly Halloween show, Janna works tirelessly painting backdrops and banners, and designing and building most of the costumes seen in the show.
 (See the Gallery for samples of her fabulous work!)
 Janna’s inventive costumes have won “best in show” awards at the Coney Island Mermaid Parade on five separate occasions, including the “Judges Choice” for 16 costumes in 2007.
 In 2003, she was published in Country Living’s “Halloween Happenings.”
 A transplant from Florida, Janna has been a Clinton Hill resident since 1986.